Implementing electronic signature software is an efficient and cost-effective way to overcome the challenges of paper-driven processes.

-The first section talks and compares the features of Adobe Sign and DocuSign and identifies which one stands out by each feature.
+The first section talks about and compares the features of Adobe Sign and DocuSign and identifies which one stands out by each feature.
 The subsequent sections discuss and give an understanding of – pricing, compliance with the law, deployment, ease of use, and customer support and training.

 1. Electronic signature

 Enabling businesses with eSign technology sits at the heart of both platforms.

 Not in the same sequence, but the eSignature process in both platforms is pretty similar and straightforward, and both offer multi-party signing.